 Where to mail Payments.
 All payments should be mailed to:

 Winter Park Ski-Music Festival

 The festival utilizes a post office box at the local United States Post Office.
 If payments must be mailed through a delivery provider, other than the United States Postal Service, (Fed Ex or UPS for example), most likely they cannot deliver to a USPS postal box.
 The festival office is in a rural area, with an unsecured mailbox on a busy county road.
 Therefore, we prefer for payments not be delivered to our physical address, which we are not providing here to avoid any confusion.
 If you must use a non-USPS delivery company, you will need to contact the festival office to request our physical address and give us notice as to when to expect its delivery.
 If sending through a non-USPS delivery provider, we encourage you to request a delivery confirmation signature by the festival when delivered.

-- First Payment- January 14, 2022.
-One half- or 50% of the Total Festival Charges (less any prior payments and/or registration deposit) are due, and to be received in the festival office on or before January 14, 2022.
+- First 1/2 Payment- January 16, 2024.
+One half- or 50% of the Total Festival Charges (less any prior payments, registration deposit, and lodging commitment deposits) are due, and to be received in the festival office on or before January 16, 2024.
 This payment will be based on a group’s “First Attendance Count” (see Attendance Counts in a following section), the group’s selected festival package, performing ensembles charges, known additional costs, and estimated empty bed space charges.

 Payments for unexpected late group changes.
 Any late changes with a group (ex. substituting a person with another person), thus creating an owing balance after the Final Payment due date, a payment must be received by the festival prior to the group attending the festival.